solana-foundation/solana-improvement-documents/proposals/00xx-tx-verification.md

 ## Summary

-Add a new RPC method which returns data which proves that a transaction is included in a specific slot.
+Add a new RPC method that returns data to prove a transaction is included in a specific slot.

 ## Motivation